molnard/wasabipres2019/SanFrancisco_prez.md

 We got privacy on the network level but we still don't have privacy on blockchain level.
 The transaction chain is our enemy.
 Here is Alice she has a potentially tainted coin.
 For example it is shes salary and she has a feeling that her boss is tracing the emloyees addresses.
 Alice wants to break the chain of transactions and get rid of every heuristic.
-Now doing something 'celever' can be enough but who knows when there will be a heuristic that will find connection.
+Now doing something 'clever' can be enough but who knows when there will be a heuristic that will find connection.
 SharedCoin failed like this, they did a lot of CoinJoin and later something called CoinJoin Sudoku partially or totally deanonimized all.
 So we need something which is provable.
 The base idea is: if the outputs are equal than amount analysis won't work.
 So we set up a minumum denomination 1 BTC.
 Every participants generate output addresses.

 # 6 Avoid servers.